Clinical Pastoral Education (CPE) at PeaceHealth Sacred Heart Medical Center

 At both levels, students will work as part of an experienced and supportive team of board-certified chaplains and will have opportunities to learn from our team of music-thanatologists, massage therapists, local clergy and lay ministers, musicians, artists, labyrinth guides … even Tigger!
 CPE students will find warm welcome from physicians, nurses and professionals from other disciplines and will have many opportunities to care for a large number of people in a variety of crisis situations.

-We currently offer part-time or “extended” units of CPE that begin in September and January.
+NEW: Beginning in June 2015, we will offer a 10-week Summer Intensive CPE Unit from June 8 through Aug.
+15. We also offer part-time or “extended” units of CPE that begin in September and January.
 Each extended unit lasts approximately 20 weeks.
 Students must be able to spend one full day (Wednesdays) in classroom activities, one half day once per month and an additional 15 hours engaged in caring for patients.
 Each part-time student provides a night of on-call coverage and an evening shift weekly.
 Effort is made to design each student’s clinical schedule in a way that meets the needs of their work outside of CPE; however each student must complete 300 hours of clinical time to earn one unit of CPE.

 For more information email Rev. Steven Gomes here (or alternate email here), CPE Supervisor, or call him at (303) 564-0312 (mobile) or (541) 222-2275 (office).
 Or call Spiritual Care at Sacred Heart Medical Center (541) 222-2245.
 To apply for an upcoming unit, complete the standard Association for Clinical Pastoral Education application and send to Kim Wofford along with a $50 application fee.